1949 - Ford Residence

 The sprawling complex, inspired by Italian Villas, encompasses the Wright residence, his studio and drafting room, numerous additional residences guests and staff, a long wing of garages and carports and even animal shelters, which have now been adapted.
 It is far more expansive than I had imagined, and gives an idea of the size of Wright’s practice.

 Taliesin encountered fire on two separate occasions.
 The first was caused by a servant who set fire to the living quarters and used an axe to murder seven people including Wright’s partner, Martha Brothwick, her two children and a number of Wright’s associates.
 The second fire was probably caused by an electrical storm.
-On both occasions, Wright rebuilt Taliesin with the labor supplied by his apprentices.
+On both occasions, Wright rebuilt Taliesin with the labour supplied by his apprentices.
 Each incarnation of Taliesin was a new design, and allowed Wright to test his new ideas.

 Additions to the building also allowed Wright to experiment and prove his genius.
-Wright built a small addition to his own living quarters, complete with mitered frameless glass that coincided with a visit by Solomon Guggenheim.
+Wright built a small addition to his own living quarters, complete with mitred frameless glass that coincided with a visit by Solomon Guggenheim.

 The continual rebuilding and modifying of Taliesin makes the overall appearance of the building (particularly from the central courtyard) to be a complex arrangement of sandstone, stucco, glass and roofs, all colliding and sliding past one another.
 Despite its continual modification, it manages to retain a sense of unity through the preservation of roof material and pitches, and the use of a restrained pallet of materials that includes the sandstone native to the area, wood and raw stained plaster that has been mixed with river sand to provide a natural texture.